Titisee-Neustadt: 2012 workshop fire

 On 26 November 2012, 14 people were killed and 8 injured in a major fire at a workshop for disabled people in Titisee-Neustadt.
-The blaze occurred at the centre run by the Caritas charity in the Black Forest town of Titisee-Neustadt, some 40 km (25 miles) east of Freiburg.
+The blaze occurred at the centre run by the Caritas charity.
 About 50 people were believed to be in the building when the fire started.
 The cause is unclear, but local media reports that there may have been an explosion in a store room.
 The centre is reportedly used for woodwork and metalwork, but it is not known whether there were any flammable materials on site.